onqtam/headjack/src/introduction/data_centric.md

 - host/app-centric vs data/name centric
-    We are dominated by platforms & applications when in reality data is the most important thing - we need to be able to address it. host/app-centric addressing needs to go away.
+    host/app-centric addressing needs to go away.

     The web should move away from the host (ip/domain) and application-specific model towards data-centric